xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

-The state of an XCDL configuration option is a somewhat complicated concept.
+The state of an xCDL configuration option is a somewhat complicated concept.
 This state determines what happens when a build tree is generated: it controls what files get built and what `#define`'s end up in configuration header files.
 The state also controls the values used during expression evaluation.
 The key concepts are:

 - An object may or may not be loaded into the current configuration.
 However it is still possible for packages to reference objects which are not loaded, in a `requires` constraint or other expression.
 If an object is not loaded then it will have no direct effect on the build process, and 0/false will be used for expression evaluation.